Provision of information on the procedure

-The LITP prescribes that the Ministry of Interior is obliged, within 15 days from the expression of the intention to apply for international protection, to inform an applicant in writing about the method of conducting procedure for international protection, about rights and obligations applicants are entitled to in the procedure, and about the possibility of communicating with representatives of the UNHCR and other organizations dealing with the protection of refugees’ rights as well as on the possibility of receiving free legal aid.[1]
+The LITP prescribes that the Ministry of Interior is obliged, within 15 days from the expression of the intention to apply for international protection, to inform an applicant in writing about the method of conducting procedure for international protection, about rights and obligations applicants are entitled to in the procedure, and about the possibility of communicating with representatives of the UNHCR and other organisations dealing with the protection of refugees’ rights as well as on the possibility of receiving free legal aid.[1]
 If this information cannot be provided in writing for justified reasons or if the applicant is illiterate, the information shall be provided orally in a language reasonably supposed to be understood by the applicant and in which the applicant is able to communicate.[2]
 The same type of information is provided with the same modalities to applicants during all types of procedures.
-The only exception where this information should be given by police officers is when a third-country national or stateless person who wishes to express their intention is detained in a reception center for foreigners, at a border crossing or in the transit zone of an airport, sea port or inland water port.
+The only exception where this information should be given by police officers is when a third-country national or stateless person who wishes to express their intention is detained in a reception center for foreigners, at a border crossing or in the transit zone of an airport, seaport or inland water port.
 In that case, police officers shall provide all necessary information on the procedure for granting international protection in a language reasonably supposed to be understood by them and in which they are able to communicate.[3]

 Official information on the procedure

-At the beginning of the interview, the applicant is also informed about his or her duties in the procedure and during the interview.
+At the beginning of the interview, the applicant is also informed about their duties in the procedure and during the interview.
 According to the Ministry of Interior, in general, information is provided during the process of lodging the application for international protection in the presence of interpreter and information is also given to the person in writing.[4]
-An information sheet, together with the rest of the documents (House Rules of the Reception Centre, information on Dublin procedure etc) is available in Albanian, Amharic, Arabic, Bengali, English, Farsi, French, Russian, Tigrinya, Turkish, Pashto and Urdu.[5]
+An information sheet, together with the rest of the documents (House Rules of the Reception Centre, information on Dublin procedure etc) is available in Albanian, Amharic, Arabic, Bengali, English, Farsi, French, Russian, Spanish, Tigrinya, Turkish, Pashto and Urdu.[5]
 According to the Ministry of Interior, if information is not translated in a particular language, then it is translated from Croatian in the presence of an interpreter.

 Information on the procedure from NGOs